Mateo-Montenegro8/OperatorPerformance-DES/README.md

 ## Installation

 1. Download or clone the repository.
-2. Ensure that MATLAB is installed on your system.
+3. Ensure that MATLAB and Arena are installed on your system.
-3. Place the desired Excel file in an accessible location on your computer.
+4. Place the desired Excel file in an accessible location on your computer.

 ## Usage